botsarefuture/AISoMeM/README.md

 ### Usage

 1. Run the moderation script: `python moderation_script.py`
-2. Enter the comment to be moderated when prompted.
+2. When prompted, enter the comment to be moderated.

 ## Configuration

-- Adjust the moderation script settings in `moderation_script.py`.
+- Modify the moderation script settings in `moderation_script.py`.
-- Fine-tune the machine learning model parameters as needed.
+- Fine-tune machine learning model parameters as needed for optimal performance.

 ## Contributing

 Contributions are welcome!
-If you want to contribute to AISoMeM, please follow the [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to help improve HaSpDe, please follow the [Contribution Guidelines](CONTRIBUTING.md).

 ## License